 Say, for example, a grantor wants to establish a trust fund for their grandchild with the stipulation that the funds can only go toward college expenses.
 In this case, the grantor can write the trust’s terms to reflect these wishes rather than let the beneficiary spend a financial windfall however they please.

 Additionally, when the grantor passes away, trust assets are often guarded against creditors, and can bypass the extensive and sometimes costly probate process.
-Of course, this depends on the type of trust the grantor sets up.
+Of course, whether that happens depends on the type of trust the grantor sets up.

 Different Types of Trust Funds